-- Create First-level certification Create a certified Community Environmental Health Specialist (CHES).
+- Create First-level certification Create a certified Community Environmental Health Specialist (CEHS).
 Focus the scope of technical expertise on basic food safety, water and wastewater safety, vector borne and zoonotic diseases.
-Once certified, these Community Environmental Health Specialists could conduct foodservice education and training or work in a regulatory setting under the auspice of the local government entity and a Professional Sanitarian if needed.
+Once certified, these CEHS could conduct food service education and training or work in a regulatory setting under the auspice of the local government entity and a Professional Sanitarian if needed.
 The exam will certify the individual has successfully obtained technical training and knowledge giving them the skills and abilities to conduct a limited scope of regulatory inspections to enforce local codes, ordinances/orders, and conduct limited health training and education.
-Requires at least a high school diploma and either 2 years of college and/or applicable work experience related to food safety, water/wastewater microbiology, vector-borne microbiology, and zoonotic diseases. - 2) Maintain Second level certification to Registered Sanitarian.
-Continue to build a border wide workforce of Community Environmental Health Specialists and link the certification program to 4-year college degree programs.
+CEHS certification would also require at least a high school diploma and either two years of college and/or applicable work experience related to food safety, water/wastewater microbiology, vector-borne microbiology, and zoonotic diseases. - Maintain Second level certification to Registered Sanitarian.
+Continue to build a border wide workforce of Community Environmental Health Specialists (CEHS) and link the certification program to four-year college degree programs.
 Individuals can work as an CEHS while obtaining additional education to sit for the Registered Sanitarian exam and license.
-Network and promote the Community Environmental Health Specialist in border counties, adjacent and regional counties, throughout community college and university programs.
+Network and promote the CEHS in border counties, adjacent and regional counties, throughout community college and university programs.

-Chronic Diseases:
+Chronic Diseases